jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume/resume-2018.md

 ## **I'm an initiate**

-Using [Terence McGhee's "Software Ninja Class Hierarchy"](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html), today, I consider myself to be an **_Initiate_**, because I <em>try</em> to write code that is easy to read.
+Using [Terence McGhee's "Software Ninja Class Hierarchy"](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html), today, I consider myself to be an **_Initiate_**, because I _try_ to write code that is easy to read.
 I do that because I know that programmers spend more time reading code that writing code.
 I'm not saying that I _always_ write code that is easy to read (I still write messy code during _trying_ times or during _boring_ times or _lazy_ times, with the intention of cleaning them up _later_ of course :grin:), but I'm already aware, through experience, that code that is easy to read is valuable code.

-But I think you can still forgive me if I consider myself a **_Level Zero Codesmith_** (Please note that in programming, _"zero"_ has meaning other than _"none"_ :grin:) because I have little knowledge about TDD, the SOLID principles, Clean/Decoupled Architecture, and some Design Patterns .
+But I think you can still forgive me if I consider myself a **_Level "Zero" Codesmith_** (Please note that in programming, _"zero"_ has meaning other than _"none"_ :grin:) because I have little knowledge about TDD, the SOLID principles, Clean Architecture, and some Design Patterns .

 ----------------------------------------------------------